-The global structure of the XPath specification is mapped to LDF in a straightforward fashion: for example, specific sections within the <header> such as Abstract and Status form a front matter part; <body> subsections populate the core part; <back> subsections become the back matter part.
-The mapping is mainly terminological: i.e., Status becomes "scope", "Introduction" becomes "foreword", etc.
+The global structure of the XPath specification is mapped to LDF in a straightforward fashion: for example, specific sections within the <header> such as Abstract and Status form a front matter part; <body> subsections populate the core part; <body> subsections become the back matter part.
+The mapping is mainly terminological: i.e., Status becomes "scope", "Introduction" becomes "foreword", etc. The extracted LDF for XPath 1.0 is available as [W3C].